 Alan White, Leader of the Council

-We will continue to keep our finances in as strong a position as possible and to ensure that we provide good value for money for local tax-payers.
-Well managed finances also mean we can invest in our future and grow our economy post pandemic.”
+Like many local authorities, we still face financial challenges including in adult social care and in children’s social services, but we continue to keep our finances in as strong a position as possible.
+Well managed finances ensures that we provide good value for money for local tax-payers and means we can continue to invest in our future and growing our economy”.

 Ian Parry, Cabinet Member for Finance and Resources

 Reasons for the Decision – To receive details of the final financial outturn position of the county council for 2021/22 including delivery of the Medium Term Financial Strategy.